Karen Kilby

 Karen Kilby (born 1964) is an American lay Catholic theologian.
-She is currently the Bede Professor of Catholic Theology in the Department of Theology and Religion at Durham University.
+She is currently the Bede Professor of Catholic Theology and Director of the Centre for Catholic Studies in the Department of Theology and Religion at Durham University.

 Early life and education

 Born in England and raised in Connecticut, Kilby graduated with a BA Summa Cum Laude in Mathematics and Religious Studies from Yale University in 1986.
 She also earned a MASt. in Mathematics (Part III of the Mathematical Tripos) from the University of Cambridge (1987) before completing her PhD in Theology at Yale University (1994), studying under George Lindbeck (author of the influential The Nature of Doctrine) and Kathryn Tanner (author of Christ the Key).
 Her thesis focused on the theology of the Catholic theologian Karl Rahner: "The Vorgriff auf esse: A study in the relation of philosophy to theology in the thought of Karl Rahner".
 Kilby is married to John Hunton, professor of Pure Mathematics at Durham University.
 They have three children.